-I spent most of yesterday at Knidos, an impressive ancient city at the furthest tip of the Datça Peninsula and part of the Carian Trail.
+I spent most of yesterday at Knidos, an impressive ancient city at the furthest tip of the Datça Peninsula and part of Turkey’s Carian Trail.
 The site is incredibly beautiful and was a special experience!
 Mesmerized by the place, I didn’t want to leave.

 The day was slightly overcast but warm.
 A light rain shower brought out the heavenly fragrance of the landscape – including a mixture of wild flowers, sage, lavender, carob, olive trees, yellow broom, and wild thyme.
 A green field full of blood-red corn poppies and white daisies was stunning.
 The area is rich in honeybees, and the bushes were thick with them busy pollinating.
 The major agricultural products on the Datça Peninsula are honey, almonds, and olives.